Yashwardhan61/Code_Frolics/README.md

 Overview

-The Legacy Trunk (Yaadoo ka Baksa) is a digital family archive that helps preserve memories, heirlooms, and life stories across generations.
+The Legacy Trunk (Yaado ka Baksa) is a digital family archive that helps preserve memories, heirlooms, and life stories across generations.
 It’s a secure storytelling platform where family members can record, upload, and relive shared memories through photos, videos, audio, and text — keeping the heritage alive for years to come.

 Problem Statement